leftstick/BaiduMapForAngularJS/README.md

 > Note: Baidu-map API currently doesn't support `https`, switch to [a-map](https://github.com/leftstick/angular-amap) API if you plan deploying to an `https` server.

-This is a directive for AngularJS `~1.2.0+`.
+This is a directive for AngularJS `^1.2.0`.
 And ease the way to display a baidu-map on your page.

-If you plan to hack on the directives or want to run the example, first thing to do is to install NPM dependencies:
+If you plan to hack on the directives or want to run the example locally, first thing to do is to install NPM dependencies:

 ```shell
 npm install